epc9020/skycafe/README.md

 1. open the script in a text editor and replace placeholder text with your own information
 - your status.cafe username goes into "username",
 - your bluesky handle goes into "handle"
-- your bluesky password goes into "password"
+- ~~your bluesky password goes into "password"~~ create an app password in bsky instead https://bsky.app/settings/app-passwords
 2. run the script on your computer

 ## to do